Acts of intimidation and reprisal for cooperation with the treaty bodies

 Committee on the Elimination of Racial Discrimination

-Committee on Elimination of all forms of Discrimination against Women
+Committee on Elimination of Discrimination against Women

 Sub-Committee on Prevention of Torture